Materiality

 STEP3 Identifying Materiality

-Prioritized issues are discussed by executives of relevant divisions and then at the Group Sustainability Committee before they are determined as materiality and reported to the Board of Directors.
+Prioritized issues are discussed by executives of relevant divisions and then deliberated at the Sustainability Committee before being determined as materiality and reported to the Board of Directors for approval.

 In identifying the materialities, the company exchanged opinions with external stakeholders at executive study sessions and added “DX” and “biodiversity” to the list.